Welcome to my page

-With the Help of My contact in the USA, we put together a survey linked up with a leading USA research hospital and launched the Survey, Giving Me and Sue Paul Two USA Medical Papers to date.
-We decided to let it run on this site to allow any further data to be collected, so please take it as you will be helping the USA Study team.
+With the Help of My contact in the USA, Sue Paul a Widow of a Guy who like me was born unable to swallow, we put together a survey linked up with a leading USA research hospital and launched the Survey, Giving Sue Paul and Myself Two USA Medical Papers, as Authors, this website was also listed.

 I have also Personally been involved is helping Parents across the world find Families near them, linking them up with Surgeons allowing their Child get the help it needed.
 The Website even made it onto USA TV for doing just that, the link can be found below.
 I hear people say, no one knows about my Childs Condition?
 Well trust me because you can see a little of what I am doing on site, but it’s not what you see that matters it’s what you don’t see that counts.

-PLEASE also sign up for the DNA Study found on the front Page on this site.
-You also have the chance to help the Study Team learn more, and we need your help too.
+PLEASE also sign up for the DNA Study found on the front Page on this site, plus the Survey found on the front page just under our group details.

 If you wish to write your own story of your Child in your own Language then get in touch I will run it on the Website, maybe it will give hope to others in your Country.